lichendust/pomo/README.md

-# pomo
+# Pomo

-a tiny pomodoro timer for your terminal, made of bash.
+A tiny pomodoro timer for your terminal, made of bash.

 ![](img/pomo.jpg)

-pomo counts down from 25 minutes four times, giving you a 5 minute break between each.  after the four cycles, it gives you a 30 minute break.
+Pomo counts down from 25 minutes four times, giving you a 5 minute break between each.  after the four cycles, it gives you a 30 minute break.

-## usage
+## Usage

-`pomo`

-`-v --version` prints version

-`-h --help` prints a help message
+	pomo

+### Further Usage

+	-v --version
+	-h --help

-## configuration
+## Configuration

-configuration is all built into the script.  it looks something like this:
+Configuration is all built into the script.  it looks something like this:

 ```bash
 timer_col=37   # white